RPGrimes/Battle/README.md

 Day 3 partner --> [Caeser Ibrahim](https://github.com/caeserlondon) - Challenges 19 to 26 completed.
 We took turns driving and navigating today, although we pushed exclusively from my machine due to a few technical issues Caeser was experiencing.

+Day 4 partner --> [Ben Dowsett](https://github.com/bdowsett) - Challenges 20 to 27 completed.
+We paired using the driver-navigator technique to push-pull commits to our own machines as we took turns.
+We paired well together as we took time to discuss and plan our code before implementing it throughout.

 ## About the task

 This week's task has the purpose of developing our skills doing the following: